micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/system_modes/index.md

 ### Extended Lifecycle

-In micro-ROS, we extend the ROS 2 lifecycle by allowing to specify modes, i.e. substates, specializing the *active* *state based on the standard ROS 2 parameters mechanism.
-We implemented this concept based on rcl and rclcpp for ROS 2 and micro-ROS.
+In micro-ROS, we extend the ROS 2 lifecycle by allowing to specify modes, i.e. substates, specializing the *active* state based on the standard ROS 2 parameters mechanism.
+We implemented this concept based on rclc_lifecycle and rclcpp_lifecycle for ROS 2 and micro-ROS.

 Documentation and code can be found at:
 [github.com:system_modes/README.md#lifecycle](https://github.com/micro-ROS/system_modes/blob/master/system_modes/README.md#lifecycle)

 ### System Hierarchy and Modes

 We provide a modeling concept for specifying the hierarchical composition of systems recursively from nodes and for specifying the states and modes of systems and (sub-)systems with the extended lifecycle, analogously to nodes.
 This system modes and hierarchy (SMH) model also includes an application-specific the mapping of the states and modes along the system hierarchy down to nodes.

 The description of this model can be found at:
 [github.com:system_modes/README.md#system-modes](https://github.com/micro-ROS/system_modes/blob/master/system_modes/README.md#system-modes)
 A simple example is provided at:
 [github.com:system_modes_examples/README.md#example-mode-file](https://github.com/micro-ROS/system_modes/blob/master/system_modes_examples/README.md#example-mode-file)

 ### Mode Inference